MagnusThome/RejsaRubberTrac/README.md

 # A main board to mount it all on

-Basically you don't need anything more then the five wires connecting the boards together as described above.
-But if you want to run it from 12 volts from the car's power, if you want an esy way to have jumpers to set wheel position, if you want a power switch or if you buy the temperature sensor separately wihtout it's daughter board.
-Or if you simply don't want cables and want it all pcb mounted, <a href="pcb/">here's a board you can use > >
+Basically you don't need anything more than the five wires connecting the boards together as described above.
+But if you want to run it from 12 volts from the car's power or if you want an esy way to have jumpers to set wheel position or if you want a power switch or if you buy the temperature sensor separately wihtout it's daughter board or if you simply don't want cables and want it all pcb mounted, <a href="pcb/">there's a board you can use, check  out all info about it here > >

+<a href="pcb/">**The PCB page >>**</a>

 <img src="pcb/images/daughterboards/06.jpg">
 </a>

+# Enclosures

+You can of course just create your own casing.
+Or you can 3D print one of the versions I've put together.
+There are some different options, either one box for the whole kit including battery.
+Or a separate smaller enclosure for the sensor components only, easier to place in the wheel well but necessitates a cable between the sensors and cpu/bluetooth unit.

+All 3D print designs are available for download.
+If you or a friend have a 3D printer you can print them all yourself, otherwise there are numerous online print shops that will print and ship you the parts pretty cheap.
+I haven't used them myself but I got recommended www.3dhubs.com as an example.

+<a href="3dprint/">**The 3D print enclosures page >>**</a>

+If you design your own case or make an updated variant of any of the 3D print downloads here **please** tell us, pretty sure there will be interest for your version too!

 # Work in progress...

 The software is finished and is stable.
 But the whole kit has NOT yet been properly field tested, just bench tests so far.

-You can make your own enclosure of course but a small enclosure to 3D-print is being designed.
-This will include a design that enables changing the mounting angle to get the sensors aiming at the right spot on the tire, protection for the sensors and a snap-in holder so the whole enclosure can easily be removed to be recharged and later put back on the car.
-If printed in nylon/carbon fiber it will be very light and strong to endure the harsh environment in the wheel well.
-Files to print this enclousre will of course be freely available.

 A small IR-transparent sensor protection window is on it's way to be sourced too.

-As an alternative to soldering the few wires between the boards I've made a small circuit board that you sandwich mount the cpu board and the sensors to.
-This board also has places for components converting 12 volt to 5 volt so you can run it directly from your cars power.
-There is also a power switch if you run on battery.
-Jumpers to set the device name and mirror outside and inside of the tire temperatures in your app.
-And the possibility to mount the sensors without their daugther boards directly to this board so you can buy the temperature sensor slightly cheaper without its daughter board.

-Here's work in progress on a 3D-printed sensor housing

 <img src="images/3Dprint-testsensor.png">